Anoop Desai: American Idol

-Overview

 Desai rose to national fame with his participation in the eighth season of American Idol.
-Motivated by the death of his friend Eve Carson, Desai auditioned for American Idol on August 8, 2008, in Kansas City, Missouri, and was selected as a semifinalist following his "Hollywood Week" performances., Although he was not one of the three finalists chosen out of his semifinal performance group, he returned as a "Wild Card."
-The judges saved Desai for last on Wild Card night and after announcing that Matt Giraud had made the Top 12, Simon Cowell then revealed the twist of Season 8: that Desai would also move onto the finals, leading to the first ever Top 13 in Idol history.
+Motivated by the death of his friend Eve Carson, Desai auditioned for American Idol on August 8, 2008, in Kansas City, Missouri, and was selected as a semifinalist following his "Hollywood Week" performances.
+Although he was not one of the three finalists chosen out of his semifinal performance group, he returned as a "Wild Card."
+On that broadcast, Simon Cowell announced that Desai would continue on as a finalist as part of the first ever Top 13 in Idol history.

 Desai's first finals performance of Michael Jackson's "Beat It" was panned by the judges, with Simon Cowell saying that it was "very lightweight" and that he regretted choosing Desai for the Top 13.
 But Desai won the judges over again the next week, when he sang Willie Nelson's classic country ballad "Always On My Mind" for "Grand Ole Opry Week."
-Even Cowell was impressed, enough to retract his remarks about Desai not deserving to be in the Top 13.
-Desai's rendition of Cyndi Lauper's "True Colors" three weeks later, which also garnered praise from the judges, prompted Cowell to compare the contestant to a "yo-yo", going back and forth between good and weak performances.
+Even Cowell was impressed enough to retract his earlier remarks.
+Desai's rendition of Cyndi Lauper's "True Colors" three weeks later also garnered praise from the judges.

-Nonetheless, Desai landed in the Bottom Two that week, just as he had the previous week.
-He finished in the Bottom Three during Top 7 week, when Matt Giraud was saved from elimination by the judges.
-This meant the next week would be a double elimination, wherein Desai ended up being voted off along with Lil Rounds.

-Celebrities such as Ellen DeGeneres and Keith Urban said they favored Desai to win.

-Desai returned for the season finale of Idols Season 8 to perform "I'm Yours" with fellow Idol contestant Alexis Grace and singer Jason Mraz.
+Despite celebrities such as Ellen DeGeneres and Keith Urban said they favored Desai to win, he was voted off as part of a double elimination Top 7 week.
+He returned for the season finale to perform "I'm Yours" with fellow Idol contestant Alexis Grace and singer Jason Mraz.